agilson2/AGilson-Portfolio/README.md

 * For the research paper on the SNP rs75932146, many protein structure, stability, and functional change programs were utilized.
 These included: COACH, DynaMut, mCSM, SIFT, SDM, and many more.
 Please see the PDF for more information on these programs.

 ### [R](https://github.com/agilson2/AGilson-Portfolio/tree/main/Galaxy%20and%20Other%20Tools/R)
-* R is a comprehnsive tool for bioinformatic and statistical analysis.
+* R is a comprehensive tool for bioinformatic and statistical analysis.
 * It was used in my own research/presentation of age related changes in gene expression between the dermis and epidermis.
   * During the course "Gene Expression Data Analysis and Visualization"
 * It was also used to pull data from the Biomart genomic database hosted by Ensembl via the biomaRt package.